DSACMS/ospo-guide/content/outbound/gen-ai-policy.md

 - Touch more than X files at a time
 - Contain more than Y commits
 - Change core system files such as …
-- Are untested / don’t pass our test suite / don’t pass our linters / don’t follow styleguide
+- Are untested / don’t pass our test suite / don’t pass our linters / don’t follow style guide
 - Are entirely AI generated

-We accept feedback in the form of issues for the following: bug reports, feature requests
+We only accept feedback in the form of issues for the following: bug reports, feature requests

 ## Reducing the Risk of Extractive Contributions
 - Limiting PRs/contributions to existing tickets reduces the risk of "roadmap drift", where contributions take away limited time/energy/attention from the established priorities of the project.